 Last updated:

-NORD gratefully acknowledges Kara Mossler, MD Candidate, Georgetown University School of Medicine, and Scott W. Canna, MD, Assistant Professor of Pediatrics and of Immunology, Division of Pediatric Rheumatology, University of Pittsburgh School of Medicine, for the preparation of this report.
+NORD gratefully acknowledges Gioconda Alyea, MD (FMG), MS, National Organization for Rare Disorders, Kara Mossler, MD and Scott W. Canna, MD, Assistant Professor of Pediatrics and of Immunology, Division of Pediatric Rheumatology, University of Pittsburgh School of Medicine, for the preparation of this report.

 AIFEC is characterized by a variety of symptoms related to the activation of inflammatory processes.
-The overactivation of the patient’s immune system is destructive to the patient’s healthy tissues and may be life-threatening.
+The overactivation of the person’s immune system is destructive to the person’s own healthy tissues and may be life-threatening.
 Symptoms often occur in flares alternating with largely symptom-free periods.
-The exact cause of the flares is not completely understood, but may be linked to emotional stress, physical stress, and/or stresses on the immune system such as viral or bacterial infections.
+The exact cause of the flares is not completely understood, but may be linked to emotional stress, physical stress and/or stresses on the immune system such as viral or bacterial infections.

-When mutations cause the NLRC4 protein to always be active, it results in widespread activation of the immune system even when bacteria are not present.
-This uncontrolled activation causes damage to the patient’s healthy cells resulting in the symptoms of AIFEC.
-When NLRC4 is always active in intestinal cells, it causes constant shedding of the lining of the GI tract causing enterocolitis (diarrhea).
-It is not yet understood why diarrhea is present only in infancy, but it may relate to the fact that an infant’s gut bacteria (microbiota) is still developing.
+When a variant in the NLRCA gene causes the NLRC4 protein to always be active, it results in widespread activation of the immune system even when bacteria are not present.
+This uncontrolled activation causes damage to the healthy cells resulting in symptoms of AIFEC.
+When NLRC4 is always active in intestinal cells, it causes constant shedding of the lining of the GI tract causing diarrhea (enterocolitis).
+It is not yet understood why diarrhea is present only in infancy, but it may relate to the fact that an infant’s gut bacteria (microbiota) are still developing.

 AIFEC follows an autosomal dominant pattern of inheritance.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
-The abnormal gene can be inherited from either parent or can be the result of a mutated gene in the affected individual.
-The risk of passing the abnormal gene from an affected parent to an offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.
-AIFEC has been observed in some patients due to somatic mutations, meaning the mutation isn’t even present in all of the patient’s cells.

-Very few patients have been identified with the activating NLRC4 mutations that cause AIFEC.
-Seven patients have been identified since the first patients were diagnosed in 2014.
-Due to the low number of patients, it is so far unclear what puts patients at increased risk of acquiring the disease-causing mutation other than having a parent with the disease.
+Very few patients have been identified with the activating NLRC4 variants that cause AIFEC.
+As of 2025, less than 15 patients have been identified since the first patients were reported in 2014.

-The physician will first perform a clinical evaluation based on the patient’s symptoms.
-Blood tests will likely show a variety of blood abnormalities including: markers of inflammation (high CRP, high ferritin, high IL2R), signs of overactive NLRC4 (high IL18), as well as pancytopenia (decreased cells in the blood).
-Exam of the patient’s gastrointestinal tract (endoscopy or colonoscopy), including intestinal biopsies, may show intestinal lesions/injuries and inflammation in infants.
+A diagnosis of AIFEC may be suspected based on the person’s symptoms.
+Blood tests will likely show a variety of blood abnormalities including markers of inflammation (high CRP, high ferritin, high IL2R), signs of overactive NLRC4 (high IL18), as well as decreased cells in the blood (pancytopenia).
+Exam of the gastrointestinal tract (endoscopy or colonoscopy) including intestinal biopsies, may show intestinal lesions/injuries and inflammation in infants.
 A bone marrow biopsy may show signs that overactive immune cells are targeting healthy cells.
-If skin lesions are present, the physician may biopsy them to see if inflammatory cells are present.
-Eventually genetic tests will show an activating mutation of the NLCR4 gene.
+If skin lesions are present, the doctor may biopsy them to see if inflammatory cells are present.
+The diagnosis is confirmed with genetic testing that shows an activating variant of the NLCR4 gene.

 Treatment

 AIFEC is so recently identified and so few patients have been diagnosed that no medications are currently considered standard.
-Treatment is often by trial and error because one patient may respond differently to a drug than another patient.
-Some of the drugs that have been used with varying success are general anti-inflammatory drugs like corticosteroids, cyclosporine, and IVIg.
-Some more specific therapies targeted to the patient’s overactive immune system include IL1 inhibitor (anakinra), TNF inhibitor (infliximab), and integrin-inhibitors (vedolizumab).
+Treatment is often determined by trial and error because one patient may respond differently to a drug than another patient.
+Some of the drugs that have been used with varying success are general anti-inflammatory drugs like corticosteroids, cyclosporine and IVIg.
+Some more specific therapies targeted to the patient’s overactive immune system include IL1 inhibitor (anakinra), TNF inhibitor (infliximab) and integrin-inhibitors (vedolizumab).

 Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/ All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government website.